 Best Attractions in Malaga

-Spain is a wonderful place and many travelers can find some of top tourist attractions in Malaga.
+Spain is a wonderful place, and many travelers can find some of the top tourist attractions in Malaga.
 Founded in the 8th century BC, Malaga tourist attractions are definitely sights to see.
 This city is one of the oldest ports in the Mediterranean.
 The important historical spots of this city represent Malaga’s evolving past.
 Along with history, Málaga offers you breathtaking views of the Costa del Sol and a great climate combined with beautiful culture and beaches.
-You can walk around these tourist attractions and historic center of the city and reach small boutiques as well as local restaurants.
+You can walk around these tourist attractions and the historic center of the city and reach small boutiques as well as local restaurants.

 Catedral de Málaga near Museo Picasso

 The cathedral, with its entrance decorated with two twin towers, is built on the site of an old mosque.
 Visitors will be mesmerized by the stunningly accurate and well-proportioned interior of the building.
 The third chapel on the south side of the building is decorated with a painting.
 It is famous as the “The Virgin of the Rosary” by Alonso Cano.
-Also, in the first choir chapel there are kneeling statues of Catholic kings made by Pedro de Mena.
+Also, in the first choir chapel, there are kneeling statues of Catholic kings made by Pedro de Mena.
 Furthermore, tourists can climb to a height of 86 meters north of the tower and see the vast and amazing scenery.

 Castillo de Gibralfaro with Spanish-Islamic Style